 “I get it now,” you cry, ordering bamboo palms in bulk on back order.
 “I’ll just grow an indoor jungle for that 26% reduction in particulates.
 Perfect!”

 Let’s pause for a moment and consider: 26% is a best-case scenario.
 Outdoor parks and tree walls are very different from shrubs in the foyer.
-Indoors, there is limited wind blowing particulate matter across plants' leaves and limited rain washing it into the ground.
+Indoors, there isn’t any wind to blow particulate matter across plants' leaves or rain to wash it into the ground.
 Your removal rate indoors would likely be far less.

 Which would you rather do: install a jungle for minimal returns or install a single air cleaner for a 99.97% reduction in particulate matter?
 After all, true HEPA filters remove 99.97% of particulates that pass through.

 As for VOCs, ActivePure Technology can reduce those quite nicely (along with reducing mold and pathogens).
 A laboratory tested our tech on 4 common VOCs.
 After the test, formaldehyde was the same as average outdoor air levels.
 Toluene was found to be much lower than outdoor levels.
 Meanwhile, acetaldehyde and benzaldehyde weren’t detected at all.
 (Source: “Fighting Viral Spread with Air Purification Technology” by Avisha NessAiver, Medstartr Direct.)
 If ActivePure alone produces such results, can you imagine what we do when paired with an activated carbon filter and HEPA?
 In fact, we do just that in many of our machines for a triple boost of protection.

 After you install an ActivePure unit with HEPA and carbon filters, you can still grow that indoor jungle if you want; (and we admit, it does sound pretty cool).
 When it comes to crediting the resulting air quality though, don’t kid yourself.
 The purifier will be doing most of the work.